Duet

 Best Short Script

-Tammany is an actor, an international award-winning scriptwriter and produced playwright.
-She trained at Stageworld Theatre School as a performing artist and joined the Young People’s Theatre Company in London in 2005.
-She holds a Licentiate in performing arts and speech and drama from Trinity College London.
-She is presently a Masters’s scholar at Falmouth University in the UK, completing her MA in script and screenwriting.
+Tammany Barton is an accomplished actor, international award-winning scriptwriter, and produced playwright.
+She trained at Stageworld Theatre School as a performing artist and has been a member of the Young People’s Theatre Company in London since 2005.
+Tammany holds a Licentiate in performing arts and speech and drama from Trinity College London and is currently pursuing her MA in script and screenwriting at Falmouth University in the UK.

 Duet is an animation about having the courage to love in a world riddled with intolerance.
 Shining a light on love, revealing its true nature of wholeness through elements of colour and music.
 Set against the loaded backdrop of Apartheid, South Africa, a time of racialized laws preventing mixed-race couples from falling in love, amongst many other atrocities.